-We’ve given businesses valuable insight in how to win a slice of £40m worth of contracts with us at a special conference at historic Donington Park.
+We’ve given businesses valuable insight into how to win a slice of £40m-worth of contracts with us at a special conference at historic Donington Park.

 John Thornhill, Head of Procurement at Futures, said: “All in all 36 potential new suppliers attended to listen to our message of how we will be attracting smaller businesses to our new-look supply chain.